cfengine/documentation/reference/promise-types/reports.markdown

 Reports promises simply print messages.
 Outputting a message without qualification can be a dangerous operation.
-In a large installation it could unleash an avalanche of messaging, so it is reccomended that reports are appropriately.
+In a large installation it could unleash an avalanche of messaging, so it is recommended that reports are guarded appropriately.

 [%CFEngine_include_example(reports.cf)%]